joecity/jekyll-now/_posts/2015-01-22-estimation-abuse.md

 Oh yes they can and they do.
 Story points can go from a seemingly inconsequential, harmless exercise to a dangerous black hole that threatens the sanity of any team.
 Let me give some examples of estimate abuse that I know has happened in the real world.

 * Managers who ask the team to estimate 6+ months worth of stories.
 "Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
+* Managers who ask the team to estimate 6+ months worth of stories.
+"Can you estimate these 237 stories so we can calculate when the project will finish?". *Back to big design up front*
 * A Dollar per Point formula has been made to calculate cost per story.
 "A point roughly takes this much time, time = money, WHAM".  *Those numbers we slapped on just became part of a complicated budget*
 * Teams start being compared based on how many points they complete. *points to measure productivity*